DominicH247/bagoo/README.md

 - something else
 ```

-Specifying a category will list all items within that category and display the item name and its description
+Specifying a category will list all items within that category and display the item name and its description.

 Example
 ```sh